 Location: Saddle Peak, North and Middle Andaman, Islas Andamán y Nicobar, India

 Timings: Monday to Sunday – 4 AM to 5 PM

 Entry Fee: INR 25 for Indian citizens | INR 50 for Foreigners

 6. Galathea National Park

 Established in the year 1992, the Galathea National Park is located on the island of Great Nicobar and is a part of the Great Nicobar Biosphere Reserve.
 Habitat to different species of birds, and animals, this park is separated from the Campbell Bay National Park by a 12-km wide forest buffer zone.
-There is the provision of the watchtowers in the forest for animal lovers from where they can get the sight of various species like the giant leatherback turtle, pythons, malayan box turtles, and so on.
-Moreover, the national parks also offers great sites for adventure activities like snorkeling, scuba diving, boating, sea walks, etc.
+There is the provision of the watchtowers in the forest for animal lovers from where they can get the sight of various species like the giant leatherback turtle, pythons, Malayan box turtles, and so on.
+Moreover, this one of the best national parks in Andaman and also offers great sites for adventure activities like snorkeling, scuba diving, boating, sea walks, etc.

 Location: Island of Great Nicobar, Nicobar Islands